Copperas Cove ISD shatters Peanut Butter Bowl mark

 Copperas Cove’s opening game this year on Aug.
 25 at Georgetown was one of this year’s 41 Peanut Butter Bowl games, according to peanutbutterbowl.com.

-San Antonio-based Very Bold Ministries is the organization behind Peanut Butter Bowl, according to the website.
+Very Bold Ministries is the the organization behind Peanut Butter Bowl, according to the website.
 Having been in existence for more than 40 years, Very Bold Ministries is a Christian faith-based nonprofit organization “that strives to make a positive difference in people’s lives,” according to the website.

 (0) comments